rodrigosuman/cotabox-challenge/README.md

 #### :zap: **How to create a font-end build**

-:first: Navigate to the front-end folder:
+:one: Navigate to the front-end folder:

     cd ./frontend

-:second: Create the React's build bundle and move it to web-server:
+:two: Create the React's build bundle and move it to web-server:

     yarn build  &&  mv build ../webserver/public_html/challenge